ScaledAgileDevOps/SADMF/content/Practices/_index.md

 {{< figure src="/images/fractal-based-development-sm.png" title="Fractal-based Development" >}}

+## Precise Forecasting and Tracking

+All estimations must be converted back and forth between story points and person days to ensure [Feature Completion Ratio](/metrics/#feature-completion-ratio) can be traced on team and management level.
+This conversion also enables comparison of teams and makes dashboarding a breeze.

 ## Release Tracking

 We need the correct information to ensure [Everyone is Responsible](/principles/#everyone-is-responsible).
 To that end, we need to track every release, who approved the release, and who made the changes in the release.
 This allows us to [Build Quality In](/principles/#build-quality-in).